 Whenever I think of Christmas cookies, gingerbread cookies come to mind first!
-My daughter is quite picky when it comes to her gingerbread cookies, needless to say, we have tried many different recipes.
-Here is our favourite one; perfectly spiced, soft in the centers, and crisp on the edges.
+My daughter is quite picky when it comes to her gingerbread cookies.
+Together, we have tried many different recipes, and this is the one she approved! so we are sharing our favourite one with you; perfectly spiced, soft in the center, and crisp on the edges.

 1 large egg

-Remove 1 wrapped cookie dough ball from the refrigerator.
+Remove 1 wrapped cookie dough ball from the fridge.
 Flour a work surface, as well as your hands and the rolling pin- this dough can be quite sticky.
-Roll out dough until 1/4-inch thick.
-Cut into shapes.
-Place shapes 1 inch apart on prepared baking sheets.
-Re-roll dough scraps until all the dough is shaped.
+Roll out the dough until it's about 1/4-inch thick.
+Cut it into shapes.
+Place the shapes 1 inch apart on your prepared baking sheets.
+Re-roll your dough scraps until all the dough is used.